Last updated on August 27th, 2023

-There are 22 spacious rooms in this 100-year-old year Spanish-style convent-turned boutique hotel.
+There are 22 spacious rooms in this 100-year-old year Spanish-style convent-turned-boutique hotel.
 Nuss Buenos Aires Soho is set over four floors and the in-house chefs bake fresh bread each morning.

 Mine Hotel is a great place to drink in the sights and sounds of Palermo Soho.
-Staff members are bilingual, rooms are colour-coordinated with spacious beds, the lobby and courtyard are warm and inviting, and you can enjoy a dip in the pool as well.
+Staff members are bilingual, rooms are color-coordinated with spacious beds, the lobby and courtyard are warm and inviting, and you can enjoy a dip in the pool as well.

 Hotel Legado Mítico